Breakfast-Galaxy-Studios/Soundboard/readme.md

 > ***DISCLAIMER: MP3 SOUNDS WILL LIKELY BE DISTORTED***

 ## Known issues
-- Users on version 1.2 or 1.3 will not recieve auto-updates.
+- Users on version 1.2 or 1.3 will not receive auto-updates.
 1.3.1+ or 1.1 and earlier will work.
 - Popup alerts aren't always on top.
 This can lead to getting stuck behind fullscreen apps and not being able to open soundboard without minimizing everything.
 No ETA for a fix, but it will be fixed soon.

 ## Branches